About The Milton and Rosalind Chang Career Exploration Prize

 Additional Rules and Regulations:

-- An individual alumna or alumnus may submit only one project for the 2018 Chang Prize.
+An individual alumna or alumnus may submit only one project for the Chang Prize each year.

 If you have any questions about the Chang Prize, contact Liz Rauer at email@example.com.